Hunan University, China, NBER, USA, and IZA, Germany

 GDP summarizes only one aspect of a country’s condition; other measures in addition to GDP would be valuable

-Barbara M. Fraumeni, May 2017Gross domestic product (GDP) is the key indicator of the health of an economy and can be easily compared across countries.
+Barbara M. Fraumeni, April 2022Gross domestic product (GDP) is the key indicator of the health of an economy and can be easily compared across countries.
 But it has limitations.
 GDP tells what is going on today, but does not inform about sustainability of growth.
-It does not measure happiness, so residents can be dissatisfied even when GDP is rising.
-GDP does not consider environmental factors or reflect what individuals do outside paid employment.
-It might increase in times of military conflicts and after natural disasters or terrorist acts, as the loss of property is not counted.
+The majority of time is spent in home production, yet the value of this time is not included in GDP.
+GDP does not measure happiness, so residents can be dissatisfied even when GDP is rising.
+In addition, GDP does not consider environmental factors, reflect what individuals do outside paid employment, or even measure the current or future potential human capital of a country.
 Hence, complementary measures may help to show a more comprehensive picture of an economy.MoreLess